kemeen/dnd-player-helper/README.md

 ---
 erDiagram
     Race {
+        int race_id PK "Surrogate Key"
-        string name PK
+        string name "Not unique!"
-        string source PK "DnD Book where this is descibed" int darkvision "Dark vision distance in feet" bool basic_rules "Is part of the Basic Rules" bool srd "Is part of the Systems Reference Document (SRD)"
+        string source "DnD Book where this is descibed" int darkvision "Dark vision distance in feet" bool basic_rules "Is part of the Basic Rules" bool srd "Is part of the Systems Reference Document (SRD)"